devGnode/logger20js/Readme.md

 default pattern look like to `%time	%name	 : %type :	%error`.
 Another pattern `[%HH:%mm:%ss] %T/%name - %error`.

+you can define multiple parser in your pattern  `%hours - %error - %hours`

+you can colorize parser like this : `[%hours{blue}] - %type{yellow} - %error`

+- black
+- red
+- green
+- yellow
+- blue
+- magenta
+- cyan
+- white

 Example :

 ```javascript